-Law 6 is identical to the law from Penalties (penalty shoot-out), which allows only the eligible players and match officials to remain on the field of play.
+Law 6 is identical to the law from Kicks from the Penalty Mark, which allows only the eligible players and match officials to remain on the field of play.

-Law 7 is similar to the law from the Penalties (penalty shoot-out), and requires the players who are currently not competing to remain within the centre circle in the disused half of the field.
+Law 7 is similar to the law from the Kicks from the Penalty Mark, and requires the players who are currently not competing to remain within the centre circle in the disused half of the field.
 An assistant referee will supervise these players.

-Law 8 is similar to the law from Penalties (penalty shoot-out), which designates the positioning of the goalkeeper who is the team-mate of the current kicker.
+Law 8 is similar to the law from Kicks from the Penalty Mark, which designates the positioning of the goalkeeper who is the team-mate of the current kicker.